 A Bill to require advertisers, broadcasters and publishers to display a logo in cases where an image of a human body or body part has been digitally altered in its proportions; and for connected purposes.

-This Bill would require advertisers, broadcasters and publishers to display a clearly visible logo whenever an image of a person or body part has been digitally altered to change its proportions.
-The aim is to flag to viewers that the image has been changed and to promote transparency in media portrayals.
-It also sets out who must apply the rule and in which media contexts.
+This Bill would require advertisers, broadcasters and publishers to display a logo whenever an image of a human body or body part has been digitally altered in its proportions.
+The logo would signal to viewers that the image has been edited, promoting transparency about manipulated body images in media and advertising.
+It aims to help people recognise when images they see may not reflect reality.

 Generated 21 February 2026